 Results of operations are not necessarily indicative of the results that may be expected for future interim periods or for the full year.
-Additionally, certain amounts in prior periods have been reclassified to conform to the current period's presentation.

 Principles of Consolidation - The consolidated financial statements include our accounts and those of our wholly-owned and majority-owned subsidiaries and variable interest entities ("VIEs") for which we are the primary beneficiary.
 We are the primary beneficiary of a VIE when we have the power to direct the activities of the VIE that most significantly impact the economic performance of the VIE and have the obligation to absorb losses or the right to receive returns that would be significant to the VIE.
 All intercompany transactions and account balances have been eliminated in consolidation.